For More Information

 - Computers with sound must be used with a headset or with the sound muted.

 Study rooms are for use by Mitchell students only.
 Groups of 2 or more students have priority in small group study rooms.
 Individual students may be asked to relocate.
+The Food & Drink policy (above) also applies to study rooms.

 Computer Use for General Public (non-students)